Louis Antoine Assistant Dean

 Gillian Wible Faculty, Latin

 Mrs. Wible is entering her fourth year as part of the Cristo Rey community and enthusiastically continues teaching freshman Latin She is a proud graduate of the University of Iowa (B.A.
 Classics) and the University of British Columbia (M.A.
 Ancient Culture, Religion, and Ethnicity).
 Prior to joining the Cristo Rey team, she taught Latin, Roman history and literature, and Greek history and literature at a suburban high school.
 She is excited to share her love of the ancient world and the Latin language with the students of Cristo Rey Philadelphia.
 But more importantly, she is eager to help and guide the newest members of CRPHS as they become men and women for others.
 Mrs. Wible lives in Philadelphia with her husband and daughter.

 Sarah Winn Faculty, English

 Ms. Winn is excited to be joining the Cristo Rey Philadelphia team as the sophomore English teacher.
 She is inspired by students and loves the energy they bring to the classroom every day.
 Ms. Winn is a Boston native who graduated from Harvard College with her B.A. in English.
 While working towards her teaching credentials as an undergrad, she spent a semester student teaching at Cristo Rey Boston High School.
 It was there that Ms. Winn fell in love with the Cristo Rey mission and decided to spend the 2014-2015 school year serving as an AmeriCorps volunteer and teaching 10th grade English at Cristo Rey Boston.
 Ms. Winn is looking forward to working with passionate colleagues and students.
 In her free time, Ms. Winn can be found playing tennis, volleyball, reading, or exploring her new home.

-Anna Winter Director of Communications and Community Affairs
+Anna Winter Director of Development, Communications, and Community Affairs